IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 #  Sample Usage

-   Access to some networks (e.g., enterprise networks) requires to recognize the users' identities no matter how, where, and when they connect to the network resources.
-Then, the network maps the (connecting) users to their access authorization rights.
+   Access to some networks (e.g., enterprise networks) requires to recognize the endpoints' identities no matter how, where, and when they connect to the network resources.
+Then, the network maps the (connecting) endpoints to their access authorization rights.
 Such rights are defined following local policies.
-As discussed in {{intro}}, because (1) there is a large number of users and (2) a user may have different source IP addresses in different network segments, deploying a network access control policy for each IP address or network segment is a heavy workload.
-An alternate approach is to configure endpoint groups to classify users and enterprise devices and associate ACLs with endpoint groups so that endpoints in each group can share a group of ACL rules.
+As discussed in {{intro}}, because (1) there is a large number of connecting endpoints and (2) an endpoint may have different source IP addresses in different network segments, deploying a network access control policy for each IP address or network segment is a heavy workload.
+An alternate approach is to configure endpoint groups to classify users, enterprise devices and applications and associate ACLs with endpoint groups so that endpoints in each group can share a group of ACL rules.
 This approach greatly reduces the workload of the administrators and optimizes the ACL resources.